ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/types/_includes/cast.md

 # Rules for type casting using the operator [CAST](../../syntax/expressions.md#cast)

-## Rules for casting primitive data types.
+## Rules for casting primitive data types

 * When casting primitive data types, some of the source information may be discarded unless contained in the target type.
 For example: